gardenlinux/gardenlinux-nvidia-installer/docs/nvidia_driver_with_custom_kernel.md

                 path: /run/nvidia/driver
                 type: Directory
 ```

 </details>

-Note this test is using host network in privileged mode.
-It is less secure.
-We should use SRIOV instead with NVIDIA network operator
+**Note:** This test uses host networking in privileged mode, which is less secure.
+For production use, SR-IOV with the
+NVIDIA Network Operator is recommended instead.

-### Basic RDMA communication btwn nodes
+### Basic RDMA Communication Between Nodes

 #### RDMA Test Pod Configuration

 <details>